thixotropist/ghidra_import_tests/content/en/docs/instruction_patterns/app_survey.md

 ```

 The vector instruction `vfredusum.vs` provides the *unordered* reduction sum over the elements of a single vector.
 That's likely faster than an ordered sum,
-but the floating point roundoff errors will not be deterministic.
+but the floating point round-off errors will not be deterministic.

 >Note: this `whisper.cpp` routine attempts to recognize which of two speakers is responsible for each word of a conversation.
 A speaker-misattribution
 >      exploit might attack functions that call this.